 For Haigh and Griffiths the pragmatic impact of climate change supersedes moral and ethical considerations as the natural environment forces business to consider it as a stakeholder.
 I would suggest in a similar way to the industrial revolution in Britain, when trade unions forced businesses to engage with their employees as stakeholders.

 Considering the Environment is a pragmatic necessityJust as Stakeholder Management has become a pragmatic reality for organizations see Stakeholder Theory for more on this.
 For some businesses the natural environment will become (and for some already is) a powerful, legitimate, urgent and high proximity stakeholder.
 In these cases the impact of the business on the natural environment and the impact of the natural environment on the business will, and is already, being considered by managers.
+Check out this list of climate change stakeholders!

 Is the Environment a Stakeholder - bibliographyRobert Boutilier, 2011.
 A Stakeholder Approach to Issues Management (Strategic Management Collection), Business Expert Press.